 When he's cooing to Sven after the gang falls down a cliff, Kristoff separates them with an extremely creeped out look.

 When he finally realizes that he's been calling Kristoff the wrong name all this time.

 Olaf's reaction to Kristoff's "family" of trolls, who appear to be rocks.
-He thinks Kristoff is crazy and tells Anna to make a break for it.
-Repeatedly, and getting more and more agitated when Anna doesn't run.
+He thinks Kristoff is crazy and tells Anna to make a break for it, repeatedly, and gets more and more agitated when Anna is completely and utterly motionless.